 In addition to its usual projects, the chapter continued to be aware of ever-changing needs.
 During the 1970s, at the request of military servicemen, members collect clothing for the needy in Vietnam.
 Partnerships with Penfield Center, Ronald McDonald House, Hope Network and more followed in the 1980s as members expanded community outreach.

 In the 1990s, the chapter received more community recognition than it had ever known when it collaborated with a local television affiliate to ship layettes to an area decimated by Hurricane Andrew.
 As involvement with 19 community organizations grew, the chapter found a location — the Merrick Center on north 66th Street — to house administration, a resale shop, layettes and other chapter activities.

 Today the Christ Child Society’s Milwaukee Chapter continues the rich tradition that began here more than 70 years ago.
 The Merrick Center is currently located at 4033 W. Good Hope Rd.
 We have over 200 members committed to helping children in the Greater Milwaukee area.
-We provide layettes to needy newborns, clothing and toiletries given to children in crisis situations, tutoring and library services, grants to schools for unmet needs that help children, and children’s vision screenings.
-In addition, our Second Saturday Program provides educational, relaxing and creative support along with a nutritious lunch for the mothers and the children that we serve.
+We provide layettes for needy newborns, clothing and toiletries for children in crisis situations, tutoring and library services, grants to schools for unmet needs that help children, and children’s vision screenings.
+In addition, our Second Saturday Program provides educational, relaxing, and creative support along with a nutritious lunch for the mothers and the children that we serve.
 We are always looking to expand services to children to meet changing needs in our community.